kubernetes-retired/kube-aws/docs/getting-started/step-4-update.md

   kube-aws update
   ```

+There are cases where the service account tokens used by the system pods become invalid after credentials update, and
+some of your system pods will break (especially `kube-dns`).
+Deleting the said secrets will solve the issue (see https://github.com/kubernetes-incubator/kube-aws/issues/1057).

 ## The etcd caveat

 There is no solution for hosting an etcd cluster in a way that is easily updateable in this fashion- so updates are automatically masked for the etcd instances.
 This means that, after the cluster is created, nothing about the etcd ec2 instances is allowed to be updated.